 There is a popular old business adage that empowers entrepreneurs to focus on customers that really matter.
-It is called the 80/20 rule.
-The 80/20 rule states that about 80% of your sales come from 20% of your clients.
-The rule indicates that if we focus on the most active 20% of our customers and clients, they will generate 80% of our income.
+It is called the 80/20 rule, and it states that about 80% of your sales come from 20% of your clients.
+The rule indicates that if you focus on the most active 20% of your customers, they will generate 80% of your income.

 Client retention is your ability to keep your clients coming back for more.
-To maximize your client retention, it is best to focus the majority of your energy (and marketing dollars) on keeping those 1 in 5 customers who return again and again, as they generate the majority of your business.
+To maximize your client retention, it is best to focus the majority of your energy (and marketing dollars) on keeping those 1 in 5 customers who return again and again satisfied, as they generate the majority of your business.
 We put together 4 simple ways to keep those clients coming back for more:

 1) Create Good Rapport